-Brooks said that Mountain Family Clinics has seen families churning in and out of Medicaid as their incomes increase just enough to be ineligible for the program for periods of time.
+Ross Brooks, the CEO of Mountain Family Health Centers, said that drop also began around 2017.
+He said that Mountain Family has seen families churning in and out of Medicaid as their incomes increase just enough to be ineligible for the program for periods of time.

 But he said that immigration politics have been the biggest driver of the increase in uninsured kids: "The sense was an anti-immigrant sentiment and driving fear in the immigrant population.
-How it's played out is mom and dad not wanting to enroll their kids in Medicaid or CHP+."
+How it's played out is mom and dad not wanting to enroll their kids in Medicaid or CHP+," even when the children are U.S. citizens and eligible for those programs.